Quoc V. Le: Honors and awards

-Le was named MIT Technology Review's innovators under 35 in 2014.
-He has been interviewed by and his research has been reported in major media outlets including Wired, the New York Times, the Atlantic, and the MIT Technology Review.
+Le was named MIT Technology Reviews innovators under 35 in 2014.
+He has been interviewed by and his research has been reported in major media outlets including Wired, The New York Times, The Atlantic, and the MIT Technology Review.
+His work on the 2012 Google Brain project, which pioneered large-scale unsupervised learning, received an ICML Test of Time Honorable Mention Award in 2022.
 Le was named an Alumni Laureate of the Australian National University School of Computing in 2022.
+In 2024, Le received the NeurIPS Test of Time Award for the seminal paper "Sequence to Sequence Learning with Neural Networks" (co-authored with Ilya Sutskever and Oriol Vinyals).
+The award committee described the work as a "cornerstone" of modern AI, noting that it established the encoder-decoder architecture and laid the necessary foundation for the large language models (LLMs) and foundation models that followed.